-Even now that marijuana is legalized, police officers still rely on “junk science,” such as green tongue, to arrest and convict drugged drivers.
-Attorney Chris Urban states that this myth in particular is “scientifically untrue.”
+Even now that marijuana is legalized, police officers still rely on “junk science,” such as green tongue, to arrest and convict drugged drivers, which is “scientifically untrue.”

 In May 2019, WDIV-Channel 4 posted an article about the significant increase of drugged driving arrests made by officers in Washtenaw County, including marijuana.
 The article states that this increase could be attributed to the extensive training provided to officers.
 One of these programs, the Advanced Roadside Impaired Driving Enforcement (ARIDE), is credited for improved detection of drugged drivers.

 However, ARIDE has a number of problems with its curriculum.

 - Tests are sometimes improperly administered.
 Field sobriety tests, breath and blood tests should be performed in substantial compliance with how they are taught.
 Failure to do so renders the tests meaningless.

 - Officers enter false information into police reports to make their case look stronger.
 Perhaps the person just isn’t driving impaired, but the officer does not want to be proven wrong.

 - The science behind ARIDE tests is not proven.
 Therefore, some “clues” provided by these tests hold zero value towards guilt or innocence.

 How Marijuana Differs from Alcohol While Driving